Mark Mobius: Personal life

 Born a U.S. citizen, Mobius was also entitled to German citizenship by descent.
 He renounced his U.S. citizenship and is now a German citizen.

 Mobius has stated his preference for a Donald Trump victory in the 2020 United States Presidential election and called a potential win by the Biden-Harris ticket "disastrous" for the stock market and economy.

 On March 2, 2023, Mobius told Fox Business in an interview that he cannot take his money out of China due to the country's capital controls.
 He also said that he would be "very, very careful" investing in the country.
-"The bottom line is that China is moving in a completely different direction than what Deng Xiaoping instituted when they started the big reform program," he said.
+According to South China Morning Post, Mobius had sold a flat in Shanghai 18 years ago and deposited the money at a Shanghai branch of HSBC.
+When he tried to transfer 3 million yuan ($432,270) to a HSBC Hong Kong account, he was asked to submit a lot of documents related to the sale and taxation records which delayed the process.
 On March 7, according to Bloomberg News, Mobius told Ming Pao that the issue "seems to have resolved".
+However Mobius has still remained critical of capital controls in China stating that removing capital outflow restrictions would benefit China's economy.